JC Travels: Exploring Croatia and Slovenia – The Itinerary

 Day 5: After a busy few days, it was time to relax!
 This was our day out in Zadar which mainly consisted of sitting in a beachside bar, reading Harry Potter and having a drink.
 We did fit a bit of sightseeing in during the day but was the best time to recharge.

 Day 6: We were up early to drive to Plitvice National Park, the home of waterfalls!
 It was seriously such a gorgeous place and we had such a good day hiking through all the lakes and taking in the spectacular views.
 Definitely somewhere you need to make a detour to if you get to Croatia.
+One piece of advice – by a cooler and take yourself a picnic.
+There aren’t many places to eat and we became quite hungry.
+You can see reviews of the best roller coolers from Outdoor Empire if you need more information.

 Day 7: We dropped the car off in Zagreb and spent the day exploring the capital city.
 After doing a free walking tour, we had a traditional strukli stuffed with apple and cinnamon before preparing the get the train across the border into Slovenia!